pangeapoc/Top-3-Telemarketing-Challenges-And-Its-Solutions/README.md

-The telemarketing industry is one of the most effective and powerful services that provide a platform for client communication which contributes to the economy of the company.
+The <a href="https://www.pangeaglobalservices.com/lead-generation/">telemarketing industry</a> is one of the most effective and powerful services that provide a platform for client communication which contributes to the economy of the company.
 Even emergency of advanced technology or new technology comes into the market still there is no alternative option or complete replacement for the effectiveness of direct communication.
-Because channels like social media and email marketing cannot provide all the information majorly the live experience therefore telemarketing plays an important role, but it cannot be denied that telemarketing is gradually losing its charm.
-New development in business and telecommunication are responsible for a few challenges majorly for the business that utilize the platform.
+Because channels like social media and <a href="https://www.pangeaglobalservices.com/email-marketing-services/">email marketing cannot provide all the information majorly the live experience therefore <a href="https://www.pangeaglobalservices.com/lead-generation/">telemarketing</a> plays an important role, but it cannot be denied that <a href="https://www.pangeaglobalservices.com/lead-generation/">telemarketing</a> is gradually losing its charm.
+New development in <a href="https://www.pangeaglobalservices.com/lead-generation/">business and telecommunication</a> are responsible for a few challenges majorly for the business that utilize the platform.

-In this article we are going to discuss the top three B2B telemarketing challenges with its solutions:
+In this article we are going to discuss the top three <a href="https://www.pangeaglobalservices.com/lead-generation/">B2B telemarketing</a> challenges with its solutions:

 A.	Low Customer Satisfaction